DIVE INTO THE DOLPHINS!

 Buoys are used in practice to increase strength and stamina in your Dolphin’s arms and shoulders.

 Kickboards are used in practice to increase strength, stamina, and good breathing technique for your Dolphin.
-Kickboards are provided by the team, so only purchase one if you want your own.
+Kickboards are provided by the team, so only purchase one if you would like your own.

 Don’t Drink the POOL WATER!
 Your Dolphin will get hot and very thirsty at practice… and an ice cold bottle of water or sports drink will really help them thru the countless laps they’ll be swimming.